segmentstream-com/segmentstream-com.github.io/_docs/datasources/fixer.md

 ### Importing data from Fixer

-After enabling [Fixer](http://fixer.io) data source allows importing exchange rates information into Google BigQuery once every 24 hours.
+After enabling the [Fixer](http://fixer.io) data source, exchange rates information will be uploaded to BigQuery once every 24 hours.

 ### Connecting and configuring